 Every year, our annual Businesses @ Work report takes a comprehensive look at how organizations and people work, and the applications and services they use to be productive.
 We review data generated by our over 7,400 customers as well as the 6,500 integrations on the Okta Integration Network (OIN) to identify yearly trends.

 This year, our report featured a chapter on how customers are using MFA.
 In an interesting shift, it outlined that customers are starting to focus on quality over quantity when it comes to MFA factors.
 For the first time ever, we’ve seen a decrease in the number of factors deployed, with many companies just deploying one to three factors on top of passwords.

 At the same time, our customers are more often opting for stronger factors like Okta Verify and Google Authenticator, which are much harder to compromise compared to factors like SMS.
-While SMS is still a popular factor—largely because it’s easy to deploy—it’s particularly susceptible to simple hacks like unauthorized SIM swaps and interception.
+While SMS authentication is still popular—largely because it’s easy to deploy—it’s particularly susceptible to mobile security threats and simple hacks like unauthorized SIM swaps and interception.
 Despite its ongoing usage, we were pleased to see that SMS adoption is on the decline.
 In the last two years, it dropped from 56% to 51%.
 In the same time, security questions have dropped from 22% to 17%, leaving space for more secure alternatives.

 These trends were largely driven by new customers deploying authentication at their organizations.